cea-hpc/modules/doc/source/design/conflict-unload.rst

 evaluations.

-When loading a module, prior evaluating it, if a conflict is declared against it (or this module is already loaded with an alternative variant set) by one or more:
+When loading a module, prior evaluating it, if a conflict is declared against it (or this module is already loaded with an alternative variant set or from an alternative modulepath than the one asked) by one or more:

 * loaded modules, unload this or these modules.
 This or these unloads may trigger either DepRe and DepUn mechanisms.